 Additionally, birds will appreciate the rigid branches of the Chinese Snowball for nesting and shelter purposes.

-This Viburnum grows best when planted in full sun to part shade, and in slightly acidic, well-draining garden soil.
-Southern States in the U.S. have greater success with this variety when it is shielded from afternoon sun.
+This Viburnum grows best when planted in Full Sun to Part Shade, and in slightly acidic, well-draining garden soil.
+Southern regions in the U.S. have greater success with this variety when it is shielded from afternoon sun.
 However, too much shade will result in less impressive bloom cycles.

 Fertilize the Chinese Snowball Viburnum in early spring with a slow-release balanced fertilizer.
 Alternatively, use an acidic organic fertilizer once every couple months during the growing season.